 Temperature excursions are generally caused by dry-out conditions in the evaporator.

-Temperature readings during performance testing in combination with the applied heat load (corrected for heat exchange with the environment) shall be used to determine heat transfer coefficients in the evaporator and the condenser.
+Temperature readings during performance testing in combination with the applied heat load, corrected for heat exchange with the environment, shall be used to determine heat transfer coefficients in the evaporator and the condenser.

 Performance shall be measured as function of the orientation of evaporator versus condenser in the gravitational field.